 Their athletic, muscular bodies are covered with a double-coat of fur.
 The exterior is short and coarse, maybe even a tad wooly, while the undercoat is soft and dense.
 This combination insulates them well during long sled runs in freezing temperatures.
 A mal's underside is white from the front of their chests to the end of their tails.
 Their topcoat is typically a range of colors that varies by dog (black, blue, brown, gray, red, sable, seal, and silver are all common).
 Full white Alaskan malamutes are often the only members of this breed dressed in a solid color coat.

 Standing approximately 2 feet tall at the shoulder and weighing between 75 and 85 pounds, mals are large dogs capable of pulling sleds, wagons, and children on toboggans.
 They have durable yet graceful legs, thick neck scruff, and slightly-sloped backs.

 Spirited and clever, malamutes are affectionate entertainers who love their packs.
-They’re accustomed to living in close-knit communities, and need someone to look up to who assigns tasks.
-These daily expectations are instinctual: Malamutes are freighters of the Arctic, with incredible endurance to carry heavy loads with their team over long distances.
-Your mal won’t be content lazing around or being left alone for long periods of time.
+Malamutes are freighters of the Arctic, with incredible endurance to carry heavy loads with their team over long distances.
+Your mal won't be content lazing around or being left alone for long periods of time.

 Because of Alaskan malamutes’ size, focused energy, and tremendous abilities, Becker says “puppies should start kindergarten classes as soon as possible, and continue with ongoing fear-free obedience classes through at least their first year.”
-Most mals are stubborn.
-Dedicated training not only ensures you have an exceptional family member, but also reminds your mal who’s in charge.
+Mals can be stubborn.
+Dedicated training ensures you have an exceptional family member.
 Training might be even more important if you adopt an older pooch.